 Turkey has a string of special coastal towns and places along its 700 km Aegean/Mediterranean coast from Cesme in the north right down to Alanya.
 This whole stretch is by far the most popular destination to buy - who wouldn't be tempted by a place called the Turquoise Coast?
 Some of the dazzling highlights include Olu Deniz, arguably the most beautiful little stretch of golden sand in the whole of Mediterranean.
 There are several houses for sale in Turkey which especially attracts the British buyers.

-There are towns which incorporate beach life with traditional history, such as Bodrum.
+There are towns which incorporate beach life with traditional histories, such as Bodrum.
 The beaches and marine environments of the Turquoise Shoreline have distinguished British fans; which include David Beckham and David Cameron.

 Prior to the 1920s much of this coast was occupied in by Greeks and Turks together, and the mixture of these two cultures brought some of the beautiful structures, especially in old fishing locations like Cesme.
 However, home seekers have been venturing a little way off of the coastline too, to villages like Uzumlu, which is set among the forested hills.

-The Mediterranean coast has the most popular and the best places for English-speaking real estate agents, legal professionals and professionals.
-The Black Sea coast is wetter and have a tremendous mountain, but the ancient dock associated with Trabzon has been attracting some ambitious buyers.
+The Mediterranean coast has the most popular and the best places for English-speaking real estate agents, legal professionals, and professionals.
+The Black Sea coast is wetter and has a tremendous mountain, but the ancient dock associated with Trabzon has been attracting some ambitious buyers.